ds4geo/ds4geo/README.md

+# The Course
+This GitHub repository contains all of the learning material for the Introduction to Data Science for Geologists (DS4GEO) course.
+The course is running for the first time in Winter Semester 2020 and is taught by Dr Samuel Barrett (samuel.barrett(at)uibk.ac.at).

+The course is a mix of short lectures, practical workshops and discussion.
+It will take place on Wednesday afternoons at 15:30 until ca. 17:45, between 07/10/2020 and 9/12/2020 inclusive (10 sessions) in the Geology Institute Schausammlung.
+Bring a laptop!

+Full details about the course, structure, assessment, etc. are here: https://github.com/ds4geo/ds4geo/blob/master/Course%20Information.md

+Full list of sessions and course content can be seen here: https://github.com/ds4geo/ds4geo/blob/master/Course%20Overview.md

 # COVID-19
 This course is indended to be highly interactive, involving numerous class discussions and interactive workshops.
 It is therefore in priciple allowed to take place in-person on campus despite the current COVID-19 situation (as of 29.9.20).